Fork GitHub projects

 Clone this fork to create a local repository.

-When you are ready to share the results of your work, run Sync Fork to rebase your fork on the current HEAD of the master branch in the original project.
+When you are ready to share the results of your work, run Sync Fork to rebase your fork on the current HEAD of the main branch in the original project.
 This is needed to make sure your changes do not conflict with new commits that were pushed after you created your fork.

 Create a pull request to suggest your changes to the original project.

 Display and apply suggestions locally.

 Fork a project